-The site on which the building is situated must comply with the NZBC Acceptable Solution E1/AS1 'Surface Water'.
-Foundation design must comply with the requirements of NZS 3604 'Timber framed Buildings' or be as per specific engineering design.
-The grade of adjacent finished ground must slope away from the building to avoid any possibility of water accumulation in accordance with the NZBC requirements.
+The site on which the building is situated must comply with E1/AS1 Surface Water Clause of the NZBC.
+Foundations design must comply with relevant regulations, standards and meet the requirements of NZBC.
+The grade of adjacent finished ground must slope away from the building to avoid any possibility of water accumulation.